MrAdamBoyd/TransitBar/TransitBar/SwiftBus/Example/Pods/SWXMLHash/README.md

 The available options at this time are:

 * `shouldProcessLazily`
     * This determines whether not to use lazy loading of the XML.
-It can significantly increase the performance of parsing if your XML is very large.
+It can significantly increase the performance of parsing if your XML is large.
     * Defaults to `false`
 * `shouldProcessNamespaces`
     * This setting is forwarded on to the internal `NSXMLParser` instance.
 It will return any XML elements without their namespace parts (i.e. "\<h:table\>" will be returned as "\<table\>")